Watch Now:

 (29:42)

 But then the third role that I've, that I’ve, that I've always known workflow for actually initially is really around the self-help tools, that sit at the back of the plumbing.
 So, it's almost like your catch-all for the rest of the use cases that don't actually fit well in any of the existing systems, right?
-So if you've ever come across like a process that you wanna really improve, but you're like, eh, it doesn't really get solved by CLM because it's not really contracting or maybe the, the, the, the, maybe like the, the design is, is, is, not flexible enough or maybe it's, doesn't fit with your say e-billing system or E L M, et Cetera.
+So if you've ever come across like a process that you wanna really improve, but you're like, eh, it doesn't really get solved by CLM because it's not really contracting or maybe the, the, the, the, maybe like the, the design is, is, is, not flexible enough or maybe it's, doesn't fit with your say e-billing system or ELM.
 Often what happens in those cases is workflow is a good ex is a good solution to those sorts of, you know, that's right.

 (30:28):